alangrainger/obsidian-lazy-plugins/.github/ISSUE_TEMPLATE/some-plugin-doesn-t-work-correctly.md

 ---
-name: Issue with some plugin
+name: Some plugin doesn't work correctly
-about: Some plugin doesn't work with Lazy Loader
+about: Some plugin doesn't work correctly with Lazy Loader
 title: ''
 labels: ''
 assignees: ''